 As the name suggests, predictive analytics is the science of predicting future scenarios in business based on historical data.
 It relies on advanced statistical analysis, data mining, and machine learning for the system to come out with a comprehensive prediction.
 It helps business leaders in data-driven decision-making and proactively mitigating risks.
 An everyday example would be analyzing a potential candidate’s past payment behavior and predicting on-time payment probability for a bank to extend credit lines.

-Being the final stage of the data analytics maturity curve, prescriptive analytics feeds on the results of descriptive, diagnostic, and predictive analytics results to suggest a probable cause of action and help businesses make informed decisions.
+Being the final stage, prescriptive analytics feeds on the results of descriptive, diagnostic, and predictive analytics results to suggest a probable cause of action and help businesses make informed decisions.
 Jack-riding on the previous example, if the individual was a serial defaulter, then the system can suggest the mortgage officer not to sanction loans for the individual as he has a history of defaulting and his credit scores are a mess.

 Businesses collect customer data at various touch points including but not limited to traditional brick and mortar shops, e-commerce websites, mobile applications, social media sites, and finally through your friendly neighborhood cookies.
 The modern digital-driven consumer behavior is fickle and to get insights into that, analytics on the collected data is very important.
 This can help businesses deliver tailored customer experiences and have a better opportunity to convert as well as retain customers.

 Supply chain is a critical function of the organization and is very sensitive in terms of processes.
 A minute mistake can snowball into a major disaster.
 Data analytics is the unsung hero, who protects the supply chain day and night behind the scenes.
 It reveals probable bottlenecks, cancels out bullwhip effects, and helps operations manage inventory without overstocking.

 Anticipate and Mitigate Risks